jessicarush/javascript-notes/prototypes.md

 ## Augmenting Types

 Javascript allows the basic types (Number, String, Object, etc) to be augmented.
-For example, we can, if we want, add a method to the `String.prototype` so that it is avaikable to all strings.
-First lets look at two regular function; one that capitalizes the first letter and one that capitalizes every word in a string.
+For example, we can, if we want, add a method to the `String.prototype` so that it is available to all strings.
+Let's look at two regular functions: one that capitalizes the first letter and one that capitalizes every word in a string.

 ```Javascript
 function capitalFirstLetter(string) {